legacysurvey/legacysurvey/pages/dr5/description.rst

 models more complicated than a point source is made using the penalized changes to |chi|\ |sup2| in the image after subtracting the models for other sources.
-The "PSF" and "SIMP" models are computed for every source and the better of these two is used when deciding whether to keep the source.
+The "PSF" and "REX" models are computed for every source and the better of these two is used when deciding whether to keep the source.
 A source is retained if its penalized |chi|\ |sup2| is improved by 25;
 this corresponds to a |chi|\ |sup2| difference of 27 (because of the penalty of 2 for the source centroid).
 Sources below this threshold are removed.
-The source is classified as the better of "point source (PSF)" or "simple galaxy (SIMP)" unless the penalized |chi|\ |sup2|
+The source is classified as the better of "point source (PSF)" or "round exponential galaxy (REX)" unless the penalized |chi|\ |sup2|
 is improved by 9 (*i.e.*, approximately a 3\ |sigma| improvement) by treating it as a deVaucouleurs or exponential profile.